bunnybooboo/learning-path/rust/rust-essentials/notes.md

 Commenting works very much like other languages.
 To comment you use `//` for line comments (the preferred method in Rust).
 To open block comment `/*` and to close `*/`.
 For a documentation comment you should use `///`.

+## Simple Constants

+This appears *after* the section on Global Constants in the book.
+(TBD) edit so the readability has more info here first.

+Simple constants are set using `const`.
+For example to set a constant 'PI' as a floating point integer you would write `const PI: f32 = 3.142` allowing you to evoke PI in your application.

 ## Global Constants

 Resources and constants are defined in the header, just like in other languages.
 Constants are set by the keyword `static`.
 Naming convention is in all caps and underscores.
 They should also be indicated using `i32` for integers, or `str` for strings.
 Rust has a limited lifetime on objects. `static` is the longest possible age you can add to your code.
 It will remain available throughout the lifetime of the application.